 Are you good with numbers and have strong analytical skills?
-Can you keep in mind many details while being a big picture thinker?
-If you’re thinking about building a career in business, an Accounting degree might be just right for you.
+Can you keep in mind many details while being a big-picture thinker?
+Well, an Accounting degree might be just right for you.

-Don’t know where to start?
-We’ve got you covered!
-Check out our new guide about accounting career in Malaysia.
+Check out our new guide about accounting below.

 Accounting has been referred to as the “Language of Business” and for good reason.
-Accounting involves the communication and interpretation of complex financial data that is easily understood by all parties.
+It involves the communication and interpretation of complex financial data that is easily understood by all parties.

-As an accountant you will deal with a lot of data.
-You’ll have to collect, sort, store, analyze and present your findings in the understandable manner to the company management and offer solutions that will benefit the business.
-It’s a very practical skills to have.
+As an accountant, you will deal with a lot of data.
+You’ll have to collect, sort, store, analyse and present your findings in an understandable manner to the company management and offer solutions that will benefit the business.

 You will learn about these fields of accounting while pursuing your degree.

-Financial Accounting - Tracking and analyzing day-to-day financial transactions with the help of standardized procedures.
+1. Financial Accounting - Tracking and analysing day-to-day financial transactions with the help of standardised procedures.
 Presenting data in financial reports, including preparation for a company's public financial statements.

-Management Accounting - Providing information about customer behaviours, costs of manufacturing, pricing policies, and budgeting.
-Management accountants focus on helping managers make the best financial decisions, providing them with detailed reports and forecasts for a company’s management.
+2. Management Accounting - Providing information about customer behaviours, costs of manufacturing, pricing policies, and budgeting.
+Management accountants focus on helping managers make the best financial decisions with detailed reports and forecasts.

-During your studies as an accounting major, you will be learning a lot from all of these specializations.
-So after graduation you will be prepared to choose the specific area to work in.
+During your studies as an accounting major, you will be learning a lot from all of these specialisations.
+After graduation, you will be prepared to choose the specific area to work in.

 You will be studying everything related to accounting, finance and business in general, some of which include: